EB-5 investment amounts and costs

 Senior Lender:

-The senior lender is the first to be repaid, has priority, and has the right to foreclose on the collateral if the loan defaults.
-This means that if the project fails, the senior lender can take ownership of the assets of the unfinished project and sell them to get their money back.
-This lender is most often a bank, but sometimes it is an EB-5 investor company, and these projects provide the highest level of security.
+The senior lender has first priority for repayment and the right to foreclose on collateral if the loan defaults.
+In the event of project failure, the senior lender can take ownership of the unfinished project’s assets and sell them to recover funds.
+While most often a bank, the senior lender can sometimes be an EB-5 company, and projects with this structure offer the highest level of repayment security.